hbivnm/hbivnm-tf2-config/README.md

 # Additional customization

 ## DirectX (dxlevel)
-**WARNING: Both of my configs automatically set DirectX level on execution, this process is no longer needed if you don't want to change your default DirectX level for the game.**
+**WARNING: ALL of my configs automatically set DirectX level on execution, this process is no longer needed if you don't want to change your default DirectX level for the game.**

 **I'd propose the idea of changing the DirectX level by editing my config file directly, simply change the command (`mat_dxlevel`) at the top to the DirectX level you would like to play with.**